datacite/schema-docs/docs/appendices/appendix-1/accessType.rst

 Restricted
 ~~~~~~~~~~~~~~~~~

 **Description:** The resource is not publicly available.
 Access is limited to authorized users or systems, based on defined access controls or processes.

+**Usage Notes:** May be used for an active temporary restriction, e.g., an embargo.
+When the temporary restriction ends, update the accessType to "Public".